-Reflecting the requirements of Conditions A6, C5(b) and C6, this Sub-Plan has been prepared in consultation with DPE Environment and Heritage Group (EHG) (formerly DPIE EES), DPI Fisheries, Penrith City Council and City of Liverpool Council.
+Reflecting the requirements of Conditions A6, C5(b) and C6, this Sub-Plan has been prepared in consultation with Department of Climate Change, Energy, the Environment and Water (DCCEEW) Environment and Heritage Group (part of DCCEEW), DPI Fisheries, Penrith City Council and City of Liverpool Council.

-A detailed consultation report, including matters raised by stakeholders and CPBG responses is provided in Annexure I
+A detailed consultation report, including matters raised by stakeholders and CPBG responses is provided in Annexure I.